kmanpearl/7712_alignment_and_assembly/README.md

 ## Dependencies

 All dependencies are automatically downloaded during the installation process.
 They are as follows:

 ```
-channels:
-  - anaconda
-  - conda-forge
-dependencies:
   - python=3.9
   - pip
   - numpy
   - pandas
-  - pip:
   - pre-commit
 ```

 ## Installation

-For convience, this applications makes use of an anaconda envrionment.
+For convience and reproducability, this applications makes use of an anaconda envrionment.
 If you do not already have anaconda installed instructions can be found [here](https://docs.anaconda.com/anaconda/install/).

 First, clone this repository to your current directy be executing the following from the terminal: